profSeeger/forkDemo/README.md

-# forkDemo
+# Fork and pull request demo
-Data for Github Forking demonstration.
+Data for Github forking demonstration.
+Students were required to fork the template add one additional location and the make a pull request.